rust-lang/rfcs/text/0000-raw-references.md

 * `unused(A) < unused(B)` where `B = A` appears in the function.
 * `unused(A) < unused(B)` where `B = &(*A).fields`.

-Now, here is an example hoe this lint could be useful.
+Now, here is an example how this lint could be useful.
 The following function may accidentally exhibit undefined behaviour because it creates a reference to the struct pointed to.
 This may have been an accident after refactoring or simply an incorrect assumption by the programmer.